 In addition, text classification can also be used to identify specific types of feedback.
 For example, if a large number of customers are requesting a particular feature, the development team may want to consider adding it to the product.

-If you're looking to harness the power of machine learning in your business, Akkio is the perfect platform for you.
+If you're looking to become a no-code machine learning expert, Akkio is the perfect platform for you.
 Akkio is an easy-to-use, no-code platform that's specifically designed for businesses.

 With Akkio, you can predict customer behavior, churn rates, and more.
 This will help you make more informed decisions about marketing campaigns, focus your efforts on the most likely leads, and more.